zoffixznet/perl6.party/post/IRC-Client-Perl-6-Multi-Server-IRC-Module.md

 When the bot is `.run`, the Client Object changes the values of `:servers` attribute to be `IRC::Client::Server` objects.
-Those stringify to the label for the server they represent and are passed in the `.server` attribute of the Message Object too.
+Those stringify to the label for the server they represent and we can get them either from the `.server` attribute of the Message Object or `.servers` hash attribute of the Client Object.
 Client Object methods such as `.send` or `.join` take an optional `server` attribute that controls which server the message will be sent to and defaults to value `*`, which means *send to every server.*

 Here's a bot that connects to two servers and joins several channels.
-Whenever it sees a channel message, it forwards it to all other channels and sends a private message to user `ZoffixW` on server designated by label `local`.
+Whenever it sees a channel message, it forwards it to all other channels and sends a private message to user `Zoffix` on server designated by label `local`.

 ```
     use IRC::Client;